tlolkema/robot-playwright-workshop/EXERCISES.md

 - Use the keyword `When Stub Endpoint And Return File` from the `PlaywrightLibrary.js` to return a response from the JSON file `stub_response.json`

-- Use the in keywords you made in Exercise 1 to submit the form
+- Use the keywords you made in Exercise 1 to submit the form
 - Validate that the webpage shows the stubbed response

 ### Exercise 3